 We have developed a framework for sparse Gaussian process methods which uses forward selection with criteria based on information-theoretical principles, previously suggested for active learning.
 In contrast to most previous work on sparse GPs, our goal is not only to learn sparse predictors (which can be evaluated in O(d) rather than O(n), d<n, n the number of training points), but also to perform training under strong restrictions on time and memory requirements.
 The scaling of our method is at most O(nd2), and in large real-world classification experiments we show that it can match prediction performance of the popular support vector machine (SVM), yet it requires only a fraction of the training time.
 In contrast to the SVM, our approximation produces estimates of predictive probabilities (‘error bars’), allows for Bayesian model selection and is less complex in implementation.

 We consider the case of binary classification by linear discriminant functions.
 The simplification of the transduction problem results from the fact that the infinite number of linear discriminants is boiled down to a finite number of equivalence classes on the working set.
 The number of equivalence classes is bounded from above by the growth function.
 Each equivalence class corresponds to a polyhedron in parameter space.
-In a PAC style setting we consider only the region of parameter space with zero training error, often referred to as the version space.
 From a Bayesian point of view, we suggest to measure the prior probability of a labelling of the working set as the volume of the corresponding polyhedron w.r.t. the a-priori distribution in parameter space.
 Then the maximum a-posterior (MAP) scheme recommends to choose the labelling of maximum volume.

 Bayes Point Machines